A person inhaling from a THC oil pen

 The best way to avoid carts that might cloud is to stick with “distillate” or “terpene-infused” labels instead of “live resin” or “full spectrum” if you prefer a perfectly clear appearance.

-Here are three key indicators to help confirm safety:
+Here are three key indicators that help confirm safety:

-- Smooth Draws: A safe cartridge produces even vapor without harsh coughing or throat irritation.
-If vapor tastes burnt or you’re struggling to inhale, stop using it immediately.
+• Smooth Draws: A safe cartridge produces even vapor without harsh coughing or throat irritation.
+If the vapor tastes burnt or you’re struggling to inhale, stop using it immediately.

 Avoid consuming carts with mold, a sour smell, or visible debris.
 Those are signs of contamination.
 When in doubt, throw it out.
 It’s not worth the risk.

-If everything checks out, you may be able to return your cart oil to its normal appearance.
+If everything checks out, you may be able to restore your cart oil to its normal appearance.

 How to Fix Cloudy Carts